mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/overview/index.md

 - A useful specific place to search.
 General web searches for front-end developer tools are generally useless unless you already know the name of the tool you are searching for.

   - If you are using the npm package manager to manage your dependencies for example, it is a good idea to go to the [npm homepage](https://www.npmjs.com/) and search for the type of tool you are looking for, for example try searching for "date" if you want a date formatting utility, or "formatter" if you are searching for a general code formatter.
 Pay attention to the popularity, quality, and maintenance scores, and how recently the package was last updated.
 Also click through to the tool pages to find out how many monthly downloads a package has, and whether it has good documentation that you can use to figure out whether it does what you need it to do.
 Based on these criteria, the [date-fns library](https://www.npmjs.com/package/date-fns) looks like a good date formatting tool to use.
 You'll see this tool in action and learn more about package managers in general in Chapter 3 of this module.
-  - If you are looking for a plugin to integrate tool functionality into your code editor, look at the code editor's plugins/extensions page — see [VSCode extensions](https://marketplace.visualstudio.com/VSCode), for example.
-Have a look at the featured extensions on the front page, and again, try searching for the kind of extension you want (or the tool name, for example search for "ESLint" on the VSCode extensions page).
+  - If you are looking for a plugin to integrate tool functionality into your code editor, look at the code editor's plugins/extensions page — see [VS Code extensions](https://marketplace.visualstudio.com/vscode), for example.
+Have a look at the featured extensions on the front page, and again, try searching for the kind of extension you want (or the tool name, for example search for "ESLint" on the VS Code extensions page).
 When you get results, have a look at information such as how many stars or downloads the extension has, as an indicator of its quality.

 - Development-related forums to ask questions on about what tools to use, for example [MDN Learn Discourse](https://discourse.mozilla.org/c/mdn/learn/250), or [Stack Overflow](https://stackoverflow.com/).